Making Decisions under Model Misspecification: Representation with given structured information

 As just argued, the singleton $Q=\left \{ q\right \} $ special case

 of decision criterion (\ref{eq:rep-bis}) is an expected utility criterion under fear of misspecification (of the unique posited $q$).
 Via the relation

 the representation theorem thus clarifies the interpretation of $\succsim ^{\ast}$ as a dominance relation under model misspecification by showing that it amounts to uniform dominance across all structured models with respect to criterion (\ref{eq:eum}).
+The preference $\succsim^{\ast}$ thus arises naturally when a set $Q$ is posited by providing a preferential account of the decision maker's probabilistic information that this set represents.
+In the two-preference setting that we adopted, the axiomatic connections between $\succsim^{\ast}$ and $\succsim$, via consistency and caution, then allow us to embed this information in the behavioral preference.

 It is easy to see that strict dominance amounts to (\ref{eq:strict-dom-str}), with strict inequality for some $q\in Q$.
 This observation raises a question: is there a notion of dominance that corresponds to strict inequality for all $q\in Q$?
 To address this question, we introduce a \emph{strong dominance} relation by writing $f\succ \succ^{\ast}g$ if, for all acts $h,l\in \mathcal{F}$,